 "London gives New York a run for its money in terms of diversity.
 More nationalities are represented than probably any other city in the world.
 In general, Londoners are very accepting or diversity," described an American in London.

 "If you plan to live in the UK, there are a lot of things that are different so come with the intention of embracing the culture.
 I definitely miss some American things, but I LOVE this city because I have an open mind about life here.
-I know a few 'crabby Americans' who complain constantly about the culture here and all the things they miss about the US.
-Of course it's different here, but it is also better and more exciting in some ways if you have the right attitude.
-The right approach will make all the difference in your family's experience," an American who moved in London.
+I know a few 'crabby Americans' who complain constantly about the culture here and all the things they miss about the U.S. Of course it's different here, but it is also better and more exciting in some ways if you have the right attitude.
+The right approach will make all the difference in your family's experience," an American who moved to London.

-"Many companies offer ">supplemental health care [in the UK] as a benefit, but some are cutting this out of their benefits plans.
+"Many companies offer supplemental health care [in the UK] as a benefit, but some are cutting this out of their benefits plans.
 You are automatically covered under NHS, but for the first year of residency, you are limited to walk-ins and hospital emergency rooms.
 Once you live here for a year, you can register with a proper heath care facility and get a primary care physician, but until then, you have very limited choice of doctors and specialty care.
 This may be important for your children particularly.
 Consider keeping a health insurance policy in the US for major illnesses.
 The health care system here is not as bad as people make it out to be, but the US is still better for high end care.
 It is good to have the option of returning to the US for extremely complicated issues.
 Get caught up on all heath visits, tests, eye exams, dentist visits, etc. before you leave.
 The rules for tests are different here, so for instance, women get mammograms every 3 years, not every year. nhs does not really have the concept of an annual physical.
 Basically, you go to the doctor when you have something wrong.
 You are covered for annual physicals however, when you have the extra health insurance coverage.
-You can of course get a physical any time you wish, but you pay extra for it if you are not covered," advised an expat living in London.
+You can of course get a physical any time you wish, but you pay extra for it if you are not covered," advised an expat living in London on the UK forum. (member Jordanlind in the thread).

 Expat living in London recommended, "Because of the sheer diversity of London's people, simply going down to a local pub will offer you many opportunities to socialise and make new friends."